 TWO is a formal workforce development collaborative between HCC and STCC, designed to optimize employer access to high quality training and education.
-TWO offers affordable, custom employee training and organizational planning and assessment and is a one-of-a-kind collaboration serving for profit and non-profit businesses in the Pioneer Valley.
+TWO offers affordable, custom employee training and organizational planning and assessment and is a one-ofa-kind collaboration serving for profit and non-profit businesses in the Pioneer Valley.
 Services include:

 - Employee training & coaching skills

-- · Supervisor & management training
+- Supervisor & management training

-- · Customized workforce training
+- Customized workforce training

 - Organizational planning

-TWO equips organizations of all sizes to succeed-and thrive-through a variety of professional development training and services.
+TWO equips organizations of all sizes to succeed--and thrive-through a variety of professional development training and services.
 More information can be found at https://twoworks.org

 We are a certified Workforce Training Fund vendor.
-For a free consultation or to learn more about how we can assist you with training, email a member of our team or call us at 413.552.2316 or 413.552.2059.
+For a free consultation or to learn more about how we can assist you with training, please contact Jeffrey Hayden at 413.552.2587 or jhayden@hcc. edu.